-- Commercial float plane operators requiring clients to clean footwear before entering the parks; - Only allowing livestock fed on weed free feed access to the parks; - 9 Not authorizing park access for float planes from a home port lake that has an invasive infestation; - 11 12

-• Posting images of the most concerning invasives at common vector access points.
+- Commercial float plane operators requiring clients to clean footwear before entering the parks; - Only allowing livestock fed on weed free feed access to the parks; - Not authorizing park access for float planes from a home port lake that has an invasive infestation; - Posting images of the most concerning invasives at common vector access points.

-13 It is the intent of DPOR to become less reliant on state general funds and more self-14 sufficient.
-Some of the options for generating additional revenue for Kachemak Bay State 15 Park and State Wilderness Park include developing new recreation opportunities which could 16 generate additional revenue, implementing a daily park fee or park pass, increasing fees for 17 special park use and commercial use permits, and selling park merchandise
+It is the intent of DPOR to become less reliant on state general funds and more self-sufficient.
+Some of the options for generating additional revenue for Kachemak Bay State Park and State Wilderness Park include developing new recreation opportunities which could generate additional revenue, implementing a daily park fee or park pass, increasing fees for special park use and commercial use permits, and selling park merchandise.

-- special park use and commercial use permits, and selling park merchandise. - 19 The management intent for each of the park system units is provided below. - 20 21
+The management intent for each of the park system units is provided below.

-22 Kachemak Bay State Park Intent
+Kachemak Bay State Park Intent

-Lands within this unit on the south side of the bay will be managed to preserve the

-25 outstanding natural features while providing facilities, trails, and other developments that

-26 facilitate year-round public use and enjoyment.
-Trail-based recreation will be facilitated

-27 adjacent to existing popular access points.
-New and upgraded public use cabins will enhance

-28 opportunities to engage in year-round recreational pursuits.
-Culturally sensitive lands will be

-29 preserved with only minimal interpretive development.
-Within KBSP, motorized use of

-30 boats will remain restricted to areas identified in current regulations.
-Aircraft use will remain

-31 restricted to areas identified in current regulations, except this plan recommends a regulation

-32 change to open Wosnesenski Lake to this use as well.
-Helicopter operations may continue to

-- be authorized at Grewingk Glacier from May 1 to October 15. - 34
+Lands within this unit on the south side of the bay will be managed to preserve the outstanding natural features while providing facilities, trails, and other developments that facilitate year-round public use and enjoyment.
+Trail-based recreation will be facilitated adjacent to existing popular access points.
+New and upgraded public use cabins will enhance opportunities to engage in year-round recreational pursuits.
+Culturally sensitive lands will be preserved with only minimal interpretive development.
+Within KBSP, motorized use of boats will remain restricted to areas identified in current regulations.
+Aircraft use will remain restricted to areas identified in current regulations, except this plan recommends a regulation change to open Wosnesenski Lake to this use as well.
+Helicopter operations may continue to be authorized at Grewingk Glacier from May 1 to October 15.